Slides in Digital Signage

 Background Music

 Slide background music makes your content a bit more interesting, so why not capture more senses and set the scene of your playlist with background music?
-You can add music to playlists or to slides.
+You can add music to playlists or slides.

 You can add audio files or multiple audio files in your slides.
 Simply open your assets, find and add your audio files just as if you were adding a photo or video.